goossens/ObjectTalk/docs-src/architecture/software.md

 I’m old enough to have written operating systems in assembler and had to maintain C libraries for even the most simple memory management or data structures.
 These days, I gladly take free cross platform solutions and sacrifice a few CPU cycles (I have more of those than braincells).

+To prove that I'm a hypocrite, the one exception to the rule is shared pointers.
+The version included in the standard library is thread safe and therefore slow.
+Given that ObjectTalk always runs in a single thread, a replacement shared library is include that is nut thread safe but makes ObjectTalk twice as fast.
+Off course I argue that I would have used the standard library is it had only included a fast non-thread safe smart pointer.

 **ObjectTalk Language Engine**